gsass/gsass.site/content/portfolio.md

 # Things I've Done
 _What have I done?_

-As of this writing, I've been working in some software capacity for just over a decade now.
-It amazes me both how much I've learned in this time, and also that it's been enough time to have a career narrative rather than just some greatest hits.
-Here's that career story.
+The portfolio adds additional context to the top-level points in my resume.
+If you're interested in some job I reference there, there's more detailed information on that here.

 ------

-## 2020 - Smartsheet: At-scale features, observability, and on-call improvements
+## 2020 - Smartsheet: Enterprise scale features, observability, and on-call improvements

-After participating in several major releases back-to-back, I wanted to learn how to better launch features and maintain systems at scale.
-To that end, I took a job with [Smartsheet](https://www.smartsheet.com/), a SaaS provider for enterprise productivity software.
+Working at a small company meant deploying at a limited scale.
+To learn how to build systems which served a larger audience, I took a job with [Smartsheet](https://www.smartsheet.com/), a SaaS provider for enterprise productivity software.

-My team focused on tools for user-generated data intake forms, and our first project was to design the next iteration of one of our form solutions: Update Requests.
-I worked to characterize the current front end behavior and controller logic for the feature, so we could build the next iteration on a foundation of good documentation.
-After that, my team and I closed gaps in our automated characterization and unit tests to safeguard against any system regressions.
-This allowed me to then make the first significant update, standardizing the default on-submit behavior of these forms with that of the other form types.
-Finally, my team added observability tooling for Update Requests, in order to support our on-call rotation.
+My team focused on tools to let users build and share fillable forms, and our first project was to design the next iteration of one of our form solutions: Update Requests.
+I wrote tests and documentation to characterize the current front end behavior and controller logic for the feature, so we could build the next version with confidence.
+Working with my team to identify more use cases, I added more automated tests to safeguard against any system regressions.
+This allowed me to develop a standard submission handler for all types of form.
+At the end of this project, my team and I added observability tooling for this feature, allowing on-call staff to work more efficiently.

 After laying the groundwork to quickly iterate on Update Requests, the team split up to plan and implement a variety of features to serve the evolving demands of enterprise clients adjusting to working remotely during COVID.
-I led a subteam which planned and scoped the addition of themes to our intake forms, accounting for development, testing, and eventual release of the product, as well as setting milestones for handoffs with relevant stakeholder teams.
+I led a work group which planned and scoped the addition of themes to our intake forms, accounting for development, testing, and eventual release of the product, as well as setting milestones for hand-offs with relevant stakeholder teams.
 After the plan was reviewed and accepted (first by the larger team, and then by our division manager and the CTO), I wrote and worked with product/engineering colleagues to groom a planning epic, kicking off our first release.

 ------